hhandika/bench-parser/README.md

 # bench-parser

 Parse GNU time benchmark files into CSV format.
-Write bash files to run benchmarks.
 See the SHELL scripts in the [segul-bench](https://github.com/hhandika/segul-bench) as examples.

 ## Installation